Thursday, September 26, 2024

 Atmosphere

 I viewed a video clip of the SpaceX Starship on a return trip back to earth, re-entering the atmospheric bubble that encases our planet earth.
-As it passed through the seemingly invisible air, there was enough friction generated between the Starship and air molecules to produce heat, which is intense enough to make it glow.
+As it passed through the seemingly invisible air, there was enough friction generated between the Starship and air molecules to produce heat, which was intense enough to make it glow.
 I was reminded of glowing crucible from a furnace in my chemistry lab.
 Absolutely mesmerizing.

 It is difficult for me to fathom that the invisible air that we breathe everyday is capable of causing such searing heat.
 The air looks and feels so innocuous.
 Of course don't tell that to anyone who has weathered a hurricane, or typhoon in my case.
 Or anyone who has gone through severe turbulence during a flight.
 Water, we can see and respect but we seem to take air for granted.